Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 • Pricing

-Best Ethereum RPC providers in 2026
+Best Ethereum RPC providers for production workloads in 2026

-Created Jan 6, 2026 Updated Jan 6, 2026
+Created Jan 6, 2026 Updated Jul 3, 2026

 We focus on two critical Ethereum use cases – stablecoin payments and enterprise applications – to see how each provider measures up.

-Top providers comparison
+Ethereum RPC providers comparison

 What separates one RPC provider from another usually comes down to the same few metrics: pricing, latency, uptime, and scalability options available.
 Here’s how the leading Ethereum options measure up: